 Essentially, they show whichever rate appears more favorable.

-CFI is a global provider of financial modeling courses and financial analyst certification.
+Thank you for reading CFI’s guide on Effective Annual Interest Rate.
 To continue developing your career as a financial professional, check out the following additional CFI resources: